jk0/pyhole/docs/_build/html/_sources/guidelines.txt

 * Import only modules
 * Import one module per line
+* Imports are grouped by *import* and *from*
-* Imports should be in alphabetical order
+* Imports should be in alphabetical order in their groups

 ::